havet/Dicelist/ReadMe.txt

 Contribute a word list
 ----------------------
-Contributions are wellcome!
+Contributions are welcome!
 Make a wordlist in your own language.
 It's fairly easy if your language is used in Apertium.
 See www.apertium.org Otherwise, you can gather a lot of text to make a large corpus and create a frequenzy list.
 Remove long and infrequent words.
 Nouns and verbs are a first